 8.2.
-COMMITMENT GIVEN OF LATENT SOCIAL LIABILITIES
+COMMITMENT GIVEN FOR LATENT SOCIAL LIABILITIES

-The valuation of latent social liabilities relating to programs and corresponding to indemnities acquired by local staff at the balance sheet date, and which would be payable in the event of closure of the programs concerned amounts to €7.583K for the HI Federation.
+The valuation of latent social liabilities relating to programs and corresponding to indemnities acquired by the local staff at the closing date and which would be payable in the event of closure of the programs concerned amounts to \notin 10.152K for the HI Federation.